Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 CPBB_REBUY_REBUILD: 12
 ```

-The above config will cause the engine to attempt to set $50 worth of limit orders for the asset after each `sell` action.
+The above config will cause the engine to attempt to set $50 worth of limit orders for the asset after each `SELL` action.
 The orders will be placed as .0001 @ -2% drop, .0001 @ -4% drop, etc until the $50 spending threshold is met.
 If the remaining funds in the last order is too little to create an order (would create a size too low for the API to accept), those funds are added to the last valid order.

 ### Resell Configuration